-Special Fees: \$25.00 First Day of Classes: Tuesday, January 18
+Special Fees: \$25.00 First Day of Classes: Tuesday, January 16

 Course Description: Taxonomy and comparative morphology of the major phyla of invertebrates, organisms that comprise about 95% of animal life.
-Topics include life histories of representative species.
+Topics include life histories of representative species, biomimicry, biomechanics, and the use of AI as a research tool.
 Lecture and laboratory.

-Course Prerequisites: BIO-150 minimum grade of C and BIO-201 minimum grade of C and BIO-202 minimum grade of C.
+Course Prerequisites: BIO-150 minimum grade of C, BIO-201 minimum grade of C, and BIO-202 minimum grade of C.